pinbo/chrome-pdf/README.md

   -h This help.

 ```

+You need to give at least the input html file, the output pdf file name, and the Google Chrome path if different from the default.

 There more options in the CDC Page type (https://godoc.org/github.com/mafredri/cdp#Page), and they are all corresponding the original Page options: https://chromedevtools.github.io/devtools-protocol/tot/Page.

+## Changes
+- v1.1: add page margin settings.

-## Tips
+## Notes

+1. Paper size is Letter (8.5 in x 11 in).

 1. You can add a `@page {margin: 1.5cm 0cm 1.5cm 0cm;}` in the css file or the **style** part of your html to modify the margin.
 Check the test.html for an example.
+You can also set this in the command line now, but the `@page` overwrites the command line margin settings.

-2. If you cannot the see the footers, possibly your footer margin is too small.
+1. If you cannot the see the footers, possibly your footer margin is too small.
 1.5 cm is good.

 ## Download binaries